-This procedure is intended to provide Employees with a mechanism to raise concerns internally within St James' CE Primary School.
+This procedure is intended to provide Employees with a mechanism to raise concerns internally within the School.

-Should this process be exhausted and the Employee feels that matters have not been fully / appropriately addressed or that concerns are ongoing they may wish to raise the matter outside of St James' CE Primary School.
+Should this process be exhausted and the Employee feels that matters have not been fully / appropriately addressed or that concerns are ongoing they may wish to raise the matter outside of the School.